Stuycs-K/finalprojectapcs-3-wang-jessie-li-jamie/DEVLOG-Jessie.md

 ### 2025-06-03 - End screen
 Worked in class on end screen images and added them into processing.
 Spent around 40 minutes at home working on animating the player using an image.
 Then spent a few minutes fixing image and text issues with the end screen.

+### 2025-06-04 - Main class
+Spent class working on main so the play mode goes to the level but build mode goes to an empty grid.

+### 2025-06-05
+Spend 15 minutes working on the replay button in the end screen.